sguox002/leetcode/review/hash.md

         return v;
     }
 ```
-### 202	Happy Number		Easy
+### 202	Happy Number		(-Easy-)
 sum of digit square which equals to 1
 either there is a cycle or go to 1

-### 720	Longest Word in Dictionary		Easy
+### 720	Longest Word in Dictionary		(-Easy-)
-the longest word can be built one char by one char from words in the dictionary
+the longest word can be built one char by one char from words in the dictionary<br/>
-approach 1: each time remove one char at the end. and check if in the dictionary
+approach 1: each time remove one char at the end. and check if in the dictionary<br/>
-approach 2: trie, first insert the longest one, later one we will judge start with.
+approach 2: trie, first insert the longest one, later one we will judge start with.<br/>
 ```cpp
     Trie t;
     string longestWord(vector<string>& words) {